Live Data • Updated

 Data center growth is reshaping electricity markets across the country.

-In Virginia, data centers now consume 1 in 5 kilowatt-hours sold by the state's largest utility.
-That kind of demand strains the grid — and when utilities build new infrastructure to keep up, everyone's rates go up.
+In Virginia, data centers now consume more than 1 in 4 kilowatt-hours of the state's electricity — an estimated 32 TWh out of 128 TWh total in 2023, per an EPRINC analysis.
+(At Dominion Energy specifically, data centers accounted for 21% of sales as of late 2022.)
+That kind of demand can strain the grid — and when utilities build new infrastructure to keep up, everyone's rates can go up.

-But in power-rich areas like West Texas and Indiana, the opposite happens.
+In power-rich areas like West Texas and Indiana, the opposite happens.
 More large customers sharing fixed grid costs can lower rates for residents.
-Amazon's Indiana project alone is expected to save local households $1 billion over 15 years.
+Amazon's Indiana project alone is expected to save local households $1 billion over 15 years, with NIPSCO confirming Amazon will cover all infrastructure build-out costs without passing expenses to existing customers.

 3x